'I don't have my baby anymore': Family seeks answers in fatal Port Richey hit-and-run

-PORT RICHEY, Fla. — A mother said she feels one step closer to seeking justice after her son was killed in a hit-and-run.
+PORT RICHEY, Fla. — A mother said she feels one step closer to seeking justice after her son was killed in a hit-and-run crash.

 “I just want to wake up from this nightmare.
 Wake up and have my son back,” Crawford said.